 - What is the best system design course to prepare for FAANG interviews?

 We couldn't pick just one best system design course to prepare for FAANG interviews.
 Instead, we picked two.
 1. Grokking the System Design Interview is a text-based course by Educative.
 And it was developed by previous employees of Facebook, Amazon, Microsoft and Google.
 So they know what questions are going to be asked, and included some in this course.
 You can buy the course for about $80, or get an annual subscription to the entire Educative platform for about $21 per month.
 2. SystemsExpert: Ace the Systems Design Interview is a video-based course on Clément Mihailescu's platform AlgoExpert.
-With over 26 hours of video, Clément uses his experiences working for Google and Facebook to prepare you for FAANG interviews.
+With hours of video, Clément uses his experiences working for Google and Facebook to prepare you for FAANG interviews.
 You can purchase the course for about $60, or bundle with AlgoExpert for a discount.

 - What's the difference between the system design course Grokking the System Design Interview and SystemsExpert: Ace the Systems Design Interview?

 The main difference between Grokking the System Design Interview and SystemsExpert: Ace the Systems Design Interview is the learning style.
-Whereas the Grokking the System Design Interview system design course is heavily text-based, SystemsExpert: Ace the Systems Design Interview focuses largely on video learning, with over 26 hours of video.
+Whereas the Grokking the System Design Interview system design course is heavily text-based, SystemsExpert: Ace the Systems Design Interview focuses largely on video learning, with hours of video.
 Both system design courses have helped people land FAANG careers.
 It comes down to your personal learning preference.
 Your decision should be made based on whether you're better learning text-based materials, or retaining information better with video learning.